Trinovantes/quasar-unused-plugin/README.md

 }
 ```

-If you are externalizing node modules, you need to allowlist `quasar` so that Webpack can process this package.
+If you are externalizing node modules, you need to add `quasar` to the allowlist so that Webpack can process this package.

 ```ts
 import nodeExternals from 'webpack-node-externals'